rsheldiii/doom-keycap-hardware/README.md

 I had every intention of fabricating and selling these myself, but I got caught up on how to manufacture the keycap itself without A. breaking the bank, or B. doing a group buy before realizing my design wasn't feasible.
 With that, coupled with (happy) life events, I decided to open-source the hardware now.

+## Doom Business Card

+I handed out quite a few of these during OpenSauce 2025!
+If you're one of those people and you're seeing this message, try back in a couple of days.
+The BOM in the kicad files for the keycap is _almost_, but not quite, the same as the business card; I also need to upload a stencil.
+Once I'm back home I'll do both!

 ## Doom Keycap Kicad

 This directory houses the Kicad files for the final version of the Doom Keycap PCB.
 It was essentially a mashup of the RP2040 minimal pcb and Adafruit's schematic for the [MAX98357AETE breakout board](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp/downloads), with a semi-standard FPC connector for SPI displays and smaller parts.
 Quick facts: